-A1.1.1 The rules defined in this section apply to all CSR & PR meetings and events held under the auspices of the NRA and are specific to CSR & PR, and override generic NRA rules dealing with equivalent matters.
+- A1.1.1 Nothing in this Volume shall supersede the NRA Disciplinary Code, any Policy of the NRA formally approved by The Council, or any element of Volumes 1-3 of the NRA Handbook that is of general application across all disciplines - A1.1.2 The rules defined in this section apply to all CSR & PR meetings and events held under the auspices of the NRA and are specific to CSR & PR, and supplement generic NRA rules dealing with equivalent matters.
 The interpretation of the generic NRA Rules of Shooting (NRA Handbook Volume 2) as applied to CSR & PR is included in this Volume with a reference to the source rule included in bold italics.
 Inconsistencies affecting rules should be referred to meeting officials for resolution under NRA Rules of Shooting para 101.
 Inconsistencies identified outside competition should be referred to the CSR & PR Discipline Representative for resolution by the Shooting Committee.
 Any deliberate breach of the rules will be dealt with under the disciplinary arrangements specified in the NRA Handbook.

+Additionally, a breach occurring at an NRA event must be notified to the Secretary General in accordance with the NRA Disciplinary Code and may be subject to action under that Code in addition to action under this rule.
 Any firer witnessing a breach of these rules is required to bring the matter to the attention of the Meeting Director (MD), Chief Range Officer (CRO) or Range Officer (RO) immediately